CarmeLabs/website/content/blog/installing-jupyterhub-gcp.md

 date = "2018-07-15T13:51:46+02:00"
 tags = ["jupyterhub", "gcp"]
 categories = ["jupyterhub"]
-draft = true
+draft = false
 +++

-This is a short tutorial on installing Jupyterhub on using the Cloud Shell and the Carme package.
+This is a short tutorial on installing Jupyterhub on Kuberntes using the Cloud Shell and the Carme package.
 This is convenient as you don't have to install anything (Google CLI/Helm) locally.

+## Why JupyterHub on Kubernetes

+Let's say that you want to do a training session on Deep Learning for everyone here.
+Well first we could spend 45 minutes getting everyones laptop setup to be able to be able to run the sample code.
+Alternately, we could use cloud based computing with GCP, Kubernetes, Jupyterhub, and Carme.

+## Getting Started
 You must first log onto the GCP web portal and have an active subscription.
 Click on the button below to launch the cloud shell.